gsudre/lab_notes/070-anatomy_baseline_prediction.md

 just a matter of excluding them in the initial selection.
 We also got lots of cubic fits... interesting.

+# Next directions

+After chatting with PHilip, here are the next things to try:

+1) Massage the data a bit to make MCC work out.
+Start with DTI, try adding the sides, drop a few of the regions (7, 8), maybe combine 9/10.
+Also combine big lobar regions in volume.
+2) Try FDR at .1
+3) Try MEff
+4) Try model with simple predictors (age, sex, IQ, comorbidities.
+Try it with and without base_sx.
+5) Try model with neuropsych
+6) If nothing works, go the voxelwise route, first with DTI.

+The paper in the end should have the daisy wheel, which will have the slopes (beta) for the significant predictors, then a pie chart with the contributions of each predictor in an overall model that includes everything, and finally a ROC curve with ML.

 # TODO
 * Can we do QC using mriqc parameters?